jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

-[XY Problem](http://xyproblem.info/).
+[XY Problem][xy].
 When you're asking for programming help from someone, start by easing them into your situation, stating the problem, your assumptions, and what you've tried and learned.
-Give them the chance to poke holes in your logic.
+Start from the beginning and give them the chance to poke holes in _all_ of your logic.

 > Remember that if your diagnostic theories were accurate, you wouldn't be asking for help right?

+This echos one of my favorite quotes about feedback:

+> If, instead of seeking approval, you ask, ‘What’s wrong with it?
+How can I make it better?’, you are more likely to get a truthful, critical answer.
+-- Paul Arden

 ---

-Dan McKinley, [Choose Boring Technology](https://mcfunley.com/choose-boring-technology).
+Dan McKinley, [Choose Boring Technology][boring].
 As I've cycled through side projects in Phoenix, Rails, and React this year, this post has resonated with me.
 Picking the right technology with which to build your project is massively important, and I believe we as a community place far too much value on tools that are new.
 How do we make pragmatic choices?
 Consider Dan's concept of 'innovation tokens':

 > Let’s say every company gets about three innovation tokens.
 You can spend these however you want, but the supply is fixed for a long while.
 You might get